BOARD OF DIRECTORS

 - Directors are elected by the Membership in accordance with procedures as outlined in the Cooperative bylaws.

-- The Directors elect a President, a Vice-President, Secretary, and a Treasurer at the organizing meeting of the Board following each Annual Meeting of Members.
+- The Directors elect a Chair, a Vice-Chair, Secretary, and a Treasurer at the organizing meeting of the Board following each Annual Meeting of Members.

 - The term of office of each Director shall be three (3) years, commencing upon adjournment of the membership meeting at which elected and terminating upon adjournment of the membership meeting at which his successor is duly elected.